 - Where indicated, our Anaesthetists organise Patient Controlled Analgesia devices to be used, for efficient post-operative pain management in the ward.

 What YOU can do

 Following these simple suggestions will move you through the recovery stage quicker and easier.
-As often as you can, be sure to wear the post-surgery bra or other post-surgery garments that have been provided for day and night
+As often as you can, be sure to wear the post-surgery bra or other post-surgery garments that have been provided both during the day and at night.

 Good Nutrition & Diet